DeterjoSimon/SalesMarketingClassification/README.md

 | F1-score  |         0.5         |     **0.59**      |         0.57          |
 |  Recall   |        0.41         |     **0.54**      |         0.51          |
 | Precision |        0.66         |     **0.66**      |         0.64          |

+## Possible improvements

+- Try different kind of pre-processing methods (Robust Scaler, Quantile Transformer etc…)
+- Try other kind of models HistGradientBoosting, DecisionTrees etc…
+- A lot of different feature engineering.
+The categorical features hide a lot of things.
+Probably data imputation, ICA, LDA, RFE… There’s class imbalance.
+- Instead of Heroku, I could have used Azure, AWS, GoogleCloud and use their Docker Management services.
+- Work more on my API endpoints.
+Enforce a better structure and flexibility (some features could be missing and the API should be able to handle it).
+- Allow to load or choose different models, here I only allow one specific model.
+- This would then follow-up on applying Unit Tests.
+- Finally, a proper github actions pipeline for any updates.